mykaul/msgpack/spec.md

 Array format family stores a sequence of elements in 1, 3, or 5 bytes of extra bytes in addition to the elements.

-    fixarray stores an array whose length is upto 15 elements:
+    fixarray stores an array whose length is up to 15 elements:
     +--------+~~~~~~~~~~~~~~~~~+
     |1001XXXX|    N objects    |
     +--------+~~~~~~~~~~~~~~~~~+

-    array 16 stores an array whose length is upto (2^16)-1 elements:
+    array 16 stores an array whose length is up to (2^16)-1 elements:
     +--------+--------+--------+~~~~~~~~~~~~~~~~~+
     |  0xdc  |YYYYYYYY|YYYYYYYY|    N objects    |
     +--------+--------+--------+~~~~~~~~~~~~~~~~~+

-    array 32 stores an array whose length is upto (2^32)-1 elements:
+    array 32 stores an array whose length is up to (2^32)-1 elements:
     +--------+--------+--------+--------+--------+~~~~~~~~~~~~~~~~~+
     |  0xdd  |ZZZZZZZZ|ZZZZZZZZ|ZZZZZZZZ|ZZZZZZZZ|    N objects    |
     +--------+--------+--------+--------+--------+~~~~~~~~~~~~~~~~~+